openebs/openebs/designs/tls/install-cert-manager.md

 #### HTTP as default

 Components should be implemented in such a way that they will communicate using HTTP if tls is not enabled and HTTPS if tls is enabled.

+#### REST

+First phase will be to identify and configure components using rest comms to enable TLS.

+#### gRPC

+Second phase will be to configure components using gRPC comms to enable TLS

 #### etcd